filipradenovic/cnnimageretrieval/README.md

 **Note**: Data and networks used for training and testing are automatically downloaded when using the example scripts.

-## Sketch-based image retrieval and shape matching (training coming soon, testing available)
+## Sketch-based image retrieval and shape matching

 This code implements:

-1. Training (fine-tuning) CNN for sketch-based image retrieval and shape matching (coming soon)
+1. Training (fine-tuning) CNN for sketch-based image retrieval and shape matching
 1. Testing CNN sketch-based image retrieval on Flickr15k dataset

 Run the following script in MATLAB: